 That’s not what you want!

 In order to be confident that your transaction will be successfully completed at the maximum valuation, and that value won’t get diluted as you go through the process, you need to look at your operations the way a buyer would.
 That’s not your day job, so it won’t be easy.
 Fortunately, though, at Equiteq we know exactly how buyers and investors look at their acquisition targets in the knowledge economy because that is our day job!
-We have sold hundreds of companies in the sector and spoken with thousands of buyers, and we’ve been doing this for over 15 years.
+We have sold hundreds of companies in the sector and spoken with thousands of buyers, and we’ve been doing this since the early 2000's.

 We have distilled all those potential buyer concerns into a benchmark of 52 questions that fit into a structured framework that we call the Equity Growth Wheel.

 Let’s have a quick look at each of the eight levers.

 Lever 1.
 Growth Strategy